 Laminate flooring carries an Abrasion Criteria (AC) rating, which measures wear resistance on a scale from 1 to 5.
 The lowest, AC 1, is designed for rooms in the home receiving little foot traffic.
 The highest rating, AC 5, is designed to withstand even heavy commercial traffic.
 Most residential laminate products will fall within the AC 3 and AC 4 range.

 Versatile, reliable, and stylish, laminate flooring is a terrific product for any home, especially for an active household or a quick design remodel.
-If you have questions about whether it’s the right choice for you, come visit Pucher's Decorating Centers in Berea, OH!
+If you have questions about whether it’s the right choice for you, come visit Pucher's Decorating Centers in Broadview Heights, OH!
 Our laminate experts are ready to help you explore the perfect options for your inspired interiors.